ARTbio/GalaxyKickStart/README.md

 # Requirements
-  * The target Operating System (OS) must be a Ubuntu Trusty 64 bits ( it might work on other Debian systems, untested).
+  * The target Operating System must be a Ubuntu Trusty 64 bits ( it might work on other Debian systems, untested).
   * The target instance must have at least 4GB of RAM.
   * The target user must have sudo rights.
   * You need Ansible >= 1.8 (www.ansible.com) on the machine on which you run the playbook.